 Cutting back or quitting can be a little easier with a change of attitude.
 Remember, you are doing this to help yourself and those you care about.
-You can't look back at drinking with fondness, or you'll just want to drink.
+You cannot look back at drinking with fondness, or you will just want to drink.
 Instead, see alcohol abuse for the negatives it brought to your life and move forward.

 Set goals for yourself when it comes to drinking.
 If it is about cutting down, set limits for yourself on the number of drinks you may have, or limit the days of the week that you may drink.
 “BE SURE TO WRITE THESE GOALS DOWN.
 They will mean more to you if you have committed to them on paper.
 Equally important TELL SOMEONE ABOUT your goals.
 Make sure it is someone who can hold you responsible.

 As you make these changes, you will find that you have time to fill.
 Boredom is the enemy.
 You will need to fill this time with something.
 Constructive activities have shown to be very positive in the lives of those who are overcoming an alcohol problem.
 Get out and do something.
 Plan family activities, or take up a new hobby.
 The internet is full of stories of individuals who have turned to athletics as a way to help them quit drinking.
-Now we aren't saying start today to train for a triathlon, but find something constructive you can do to fill this new found time you have without alcohol.
+Now, we are not saying start today to train for a triathlon, but find something constructive you can do to fill this newfound time you have without alcohol.